 Through the study of Geography students will investigate the interrelated nature of physical and cultural processes in a landscape.
 Through their landform inquiry they will develop an appreciation for the value that different peoples and cultures place on landscapes and the significant impact that hazards can have on both ecosystems and communities.
 Australian and international examples will be used to analyse how landscapes can be changed and managed.
-Similarly, changes to Australia's demographic characteristics will be compared to international examples.
-Internal migration patterns, population distributions and the social, economic and environmental impacts of populations will be considered.
+In their focus on urbanisation, students will investigate demographic patterns around the world, comparing Australia's population distribution with other nations.
+Students will investigate and analyse the social, economic and environmental impacts of urbanisation and use data to evaluate solutions to urban challenges in Asia.